Updated: Mar 10

 Self-medication as a coping mechanism

 The reality of undiagnosed ADHD and how counselling can help:

 Anna was not diagnosed with ADHD until her mid-30s.
 She has been struggling at work for a while.
 She was constantly forgetful and had a hard time completing projects.
 She felt bored and unfulfilled at work and found herself daydreaming of being somewhere else.

 When she met with a therapist, they were able to help her recognize her strengths and weaknesses.
 Together they set out goals for Anna.
 First, they created more structure and organization in her life.
 Anna learned how to prioritize tasks and better schedule her day.
 Other tools that Anna used were meditation and exercise.
 By practising meditation, she was able to slow down her racing thoughts and be present in the moment.
 The incorporating exercise led to lowered stress levels and improved executive functioning.
 Executive functions include skills for planning, organization and memory.

-Undiagnosed ADHD can be very problematic and may persistently affect your day-to-day functioning.
-If you recognize these symptoms in yourself or a loved one, it is important to see a mental health professional for an evaluation.
+Undiagnosed ADHD can be problematic and may persistently affect your day-to-day functioning.
+If you recognize these symptoms in yourself or a loved one, it is important to see a mental health professional for a formal assessment.
 While there is no cure for ADHD, it is a condition that can be managed well when identified and diagnosed.
-A treatment plan may include medication and/or therapy.
+A treatment plan may include medication and/or counselling.
 Methods of therapy commonly used are Cognitive Behavioural Therapy and Behavioural Modification.
-Therapy can help improve coping skills and provide strategies to work through difficulties.
+Counselling can help improve coping skills and provide strategies to work through difficulties.

-McAtee Psychology is a private family psychology practice offering counselling, assessment, and therapeutic services to families.
+McAtee Psychology is a private family psychology practice offering family counselling, assessment, and therapeutic services.
 Our services include counselling and assessment for individuals, couples, and children & teens.
-Our mission is to help you and your family create a more rich, connected, and meaningful life.
+Our mission is to help you and your family create a more rich, more connected, and more meaningful life.

 email@example.com | mcateepsychology.com